 This is the Pink Floyd song Nick Mason calls his favourite

 As a fan, if you were asked for your favourite Pink Floyd song, then chances are you’d have a really tough time in picking just one.
-The prog-rock kings have had such a long and varied career that you could have a new favourite every day.
+The prog-rock kings have had such a long and varied career that you could have a new favourite every day, if not every hour.
+In fact, the band are such a richly dense outfit, that you could easily go further to slice down the selections into movement or pieces found within the songs.

-The choice must be even harder when you had a hand in making them.
+The choice must be even harder when you had a pivotal hand in making them.
 Yet, that’s the choice drummer of Pink Floyd, Nick Mason faced.
-His choice, as you might expect, wasn’t any truly heavy hitter but opted for something out of the Floyd’s leftfield.
+His choice, as you might expect, wasn’t any truly heavy-hitting single, Pink Floyd didn’t have many, but opted for something out of the Floyd’s leftfield.
+It’s perhaps the place where the band feel most comfortable.

 One such genre-traversing influence was that of jazz on the song Mason calls his favourite.
 The drummer was speaking with GQ when he was posed the age-old question, ‘What’s your favourite Pink Floyd song?’
 Mason replies: “I usually cite ‘Set The Controls for the Heart of the Sun’ as my favourite Pink Floyd song.”